Working for the federal government comes with many benefits.

 Thrift Savings Plan Service Computation Date

-The TSP service computation date represents the date that a TSP participant begins to fulfill the three-year vesting period.
+The TSP SCD represents the date that a TSP participant begins to fulfill the three-year vesting period.

 Unlike the retirement SCD and leave SCD, the TSP SCD does not include prior military service.